sukibeww/monopoly-terminal/readme.md

 | Suki | Brain Storm | Projct Planing | Jail Feature | GameBoard Displaye | Tile System | Tile System | Players Movement | Debug | Final Review |

-### Game board, Tile and Players Movement
+### Game board, Tiles and Players Movement

 Tile is a basic and significant element in our game, the game board is a circle made of tiles.
-Tile is like ground block for player's token to land on.
+Tile is like a block for player's token to land on.
 There are 6 types of tile : Property, Start, Jail, Freeparking, chance and community chest.
-Each of them has different few functionalities in the game. when the player land on the particular tile.
+Each of them has few different  functionalities in the game. when the player land on the particular tile.
 Something would happen to the player.

 ##### Game board property tiles